-- ix) We invite reference to the Notification no 06/2022 (CT Rate),dated 13th July 2022 wherein, GST has been made applicable on supply of "prepackaged and labelled" commodities attracting provisions of Legal Metrology Act, 2009. - G. after the Schedule VII, in the Explanation, for clause (ii) and the entries relating thereto, the following clause shall be substituted, namely:- - (ii) The expression 'pre-packaged and labelled' means a 'pre-packaged commodity' as defined in clause (1) of section 2 of the Legal Metrology Act, 2009 (1 of 2010) where, the package in which the commodity is pre-packed or a label securely affixed thereto is required to bear the declarations under the provisions of the Legal Metrology Act, 2009 (1 of 2010) and the rules made there under. - x) The applicant also made a reference to the clarifications issued by Ministry of Finance which is stated as under: - Ministry of Finance clarification on doubts/queries regarding the GST levy on 'pre-packaged and labelled' goods vide Press Release dated 18th July 2022. - a) If specified commodities are supplied in a package that do not require declaration (s)/compliance(s) under the Legal Metrology Act, 2009 (1 of 2010), and the rules made there under, the same would not be treated as pre-packaged and labeled for the purposes of GST levy. - b) In the context of food items (such as pulses, cereals like rice, wheat, flour etc), the supply of specified pre-packaged food articles would fall within the purview of the definition of 'pre-packaged commodity' under the Legal Metrology Act, 2009, and the rules made there under, if such pre-packaged and labelled packages contained a quantity upto 25 kilogram [or 25 litre] in terms of rule 3(a) of Legal Metrology (Packaged Commodities) Rules, 2011, subject to other exclusions provided in the Act and the Rules made there under.
+Further, We invite reference to the Notification no 06/2022 (CT Rate), dated 13th July 2022 wherein, GST has been made applicable on supply of "prepackaged and labelled" commodities attracting provisions of Legal Metrology Act, 2009.

+G. after the Schedule VII, in the Explanation, for clause (ii) and the entries relating thereto, the following clause shall be substituted, namely:-

+(ii) The expression 'pre-packaged and labelled' means a 'pre-packaged commodity' as defined in clause (1) of section 2 of the Legal Metrology Act, 2009 (1 of 2010) where, the package in which the commodity is pre-packed or a label securely affixed thereto is required to bear the declarations under the provisions of the Legal Metrology Act, 2009 (1 of 2010) and the rules made there under.

+The applicant also made a reference to the clarifications issued by Ministry of Finance which is stated as under:

+Ministry of Finance clarification on doubts/queries regarding the GST levy on 'prepackaged and labelled' goods vide Press Release dated 18th July 2022.

+- a) If specified commodities are supplied in a package that do not require declaration (s)/compliance(s) under the Legal Metrology Act, 2009 (1 of 2010), and the rules made there under, the same would not be treated as prepackaged and labeled for the purposes of GST levy. - b) In the context of food items (such as pulses, cereals like rice, wheat, flour etc), the supply of specified pre-packaged food articles would fall within the purview of the definition of 'pre-packaged commodity' under the Legal Metrology Act, 2009, and the rules made there under, if such pre-packaged and labelled packages contained a quantity upto 25 kilogram [or 25 litre] in terms of rule 3(a) of Legal Metrology (Packaged Commodities) Rules, 2011, subject to other exclusions provided in the Act and the Rules made there under.

-9. The applicant submits that Notification No.6 of 2022-CTR dated 13.7.2022 enumerates that "GST is applicable on the export of 'pre-packaged and labelled' commodities as per the provisions of the Legal Metrology Act w.e.f 18.07.2022".
-In this regard a) notification no 6/2022 dated 13.07.2022, or b) the Legal Metrology Act 2009 has not made any differentiation with regard to applicability of GST on exports of goods/ mentioning of declarations or pre packed commodities for export.
+The applicant submitted that Notification No.6 of 2022-CTR dated 13.7.2022 enumerates that "GST is applicable on the export of 'pre-packaged and labelled' commodities as per the provisions of the Legal Metrology Act w. e. f 18.07.2022 with regard to applicability of GST on exports of goods/ mentioning of declarations or pre packed commodities for export.